alajmo/sake/docs/recipes.md

 $ sake run ssh-tunnel --server <server> LOCAL=8000 REMOTE=LOCAL=8000
 ```

-## Attach to a Docker Instance on a Remote Server
+## Attach to a Docker Container on a Remote Server

-If you have a bunch of Docker containers running on a remote server, you can easily ssh into the remote server and attach to the Docker instance.
+If you have a bunch of Docker containers running on a remote server, you can easily SSH into a remote server and attach to a Docker container.

 ```yaml
 docker-exec: